 Try: Segmenting your staff contact lists to create distinct audience groups – and making one of them for Generation Z.

 Don’t try: Treating them impersonally as though they were a robot.
 That only works if they’re C3PO.

 2. Embrace their love of tech to stimulate and challenge them

 Generation Z have grown up surrounded by technology.
 Their devices are virtually grafted onto their body.
-Indeed, the prospect of being separated from these devices is likely to induce anxiety and withdrawal symptoms (which is why we’ve developed mobile employee communication tools)!
+Indeed, the prospect of being separated from these devices is likely to induce anxiety and withdrawal symptoms (which is why we’ve developed an employee app)!
 However, because of this, Generation Z are also the most technically-literate generation ever.

 Savvy managers can make use of this and motivate Generation Z in the workplace by incorporating technology or online elements as much as possible.
 This not only helps keep them engaged, but can also encourage them to come up with fantastic ideas of their own.